ed-val/cafe_system/README.md

 When using the 'optimized' algorithm you also get a small analitics report at the end of the logged successful output.

+Each validation task is rendered successful or unsuccessful in the terminal.
+In this way, you know exactly what went wrong with the program if, say, for example, the input data was not valid.

 ### Project Structure

 The program is structred and written in a way that all the CLI logic is separated from the logic of the sorting and optimization algorithms.
 In this manner one can take out just the modules that hold sorting related logic to work with those methods alone.